jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ## What's the Point?

 This post is all about calculating $I(t)$ and $Q(t)$ at discrete moments in time.
 This is what makes it digital.
-In a real system, a **digital to analog converter** (DAC) and analog reconstruction filter transform the digital samples to a continuous, band-limited, analog waveforms.
+In a real system, you'd use a **digital to analog converter** (DAC) and **reconstruction filter** to transform the digital samples into a smooth, continuous, analog waveform.
+We'll talk about interfacing with DACs and designing reconstruction filters sometime in the future.

 ## Programming Style